US Olympic Committee moves to revoke USA Gymnastics' status

 "While each of you has overcome adversity in different ways, some facing unimaginably terrible situations, everyone now faces the difficult reality of belonging to a national organization that continues to struggle to change its culture, to rebuild its leadership and to effectively serve its membership," Hirshland wrote.
 "You deserve better."

-The announcement comes amid continuing turmoil for the current governing body.
-Nassar is the former team doctor for USA Gymnastics.
+The announcement comes amid continuing turmoil for the current governing body over how it has handled sexual assault complaints, including dozens against Nassar.
+Critics of the organization have included three-time gold medalist Aly Raisman.

-In her letter, Hirshland said the revocation process does not guarantee a particular outcome.
+In her letter, Hirshland said the decertification process does not guarantee a particular outcome.

 "You're no doubt wondering what this means for you and the gymnastics community," Hirshland wrote to athletes.
 "Until the process is completed and a final determination on USAG's status is made, we will work to ensure that gymnastics training and competitions will continue as usual."